Festival or Organisation Name:

 Festival or Organisation description:

-Cambridge Music Festival attracts world-class artists to the city each November with a programme of music, education and technology – three areas for which Cambridge is renowned worldwide.
+Cambridge Music Festival attracts world-class artists to the city each November as part of an eclectic programme that explores the full range of classical music, from familiar favourites to electronica and improvisation.

-PAST FESTIVALS: Cambridge Music Festival's commitment to attracting world-class artists can been seen in the stellar line-ups of recent years: from Steve Reich (with the Colin Currie Group) and Philip Glass (The Philip Glass Ensemble) to soloists such as Murray Perahia, Andras Schiff, Joshua Bell, Nigel Kennedy, Andreas Scholl, Ian Bostridge, Alison Balsom and many more; chamber groups from the Berlin Philharmonic String Quintet to Borodin String Quartet; and many of the UK’s leading orchestras including Academy of Ancient Music, Academy of St Martin in the Fields, Aurora Orchestra, BBC Concert Orchestra, Britten Sinfonia, Orchestra of the Age of Enlightenment and the Philharmonia Orchestra.
+PAST FESTIVALS: Cambridge Music Festival's commitment to attracting world-class artists can been seen in the stellar line-ups of recent years (since 2012): from Steve Reich (with the Colin Currie Group) and Philip Glass (The Philip Glass Ensemble) to soloists such as Murray Perahia, Andras Schiff, Joshua Bell, Nigel Kennedy, Andreas Scholl, Ian Bostridge, Alison Balsom and many more; chamber groups from the Berlin Philharmonic String Quintet to Borodin String Quartet; and many of the UK’s leading orchestras including the Academy of St Martin in the Fields, BBC Concert Orchestra, Britten Sinfonia, Orchestra of the Age of Enlightenment and the Philharmonia Orchestra.